 - Candidates who have obtained a matric exemption of the Joint Matriculation Board must normally have obtained at least a D symbol in Mathematics, Physical Science and Biology on the Higher Grade.
 You can visit this link for more info.

 Tshwane University of Technology’s (TUT) Admission Requirements

 This is for potential students who have a three-year qualification in health or related sciences and would like to pursue a career in Pharmaceutical Sciences, including Clinical Research or Drug Registration.
 These would include medical representatives, CRAs, analysts, pharmaceutical technologists, nurses, dental technologists, registration assistants.
-For more info visit this link.

 Nelson Mandela University Admission Requirements

 - Minimum NSC statutory requirements for degree entry must be met.

 - An applicant with NSC Grade 12 Mathematics requires a minimum Applicant Score of 410.